nipraxis-fall-2022/diagnostics-let_the_python_eat_us/analysis_plan.md

 An alternative is to use the simpler SPM function, which is much more easily interpretable and produces a set of scans that have already some of the empty space around the head removed (important because this space could introduce noise).

+Andromachi has added some a function called mahal() that uses Mahalanobis distances to account for correlation.
+The results are _very_ similar to the generalised dvars function and runs way faster!

-In both cases, a further step is required to statistically decide which elements differ "enough" to be considered outliers.
+In any cases, a further step is required to statistically decide which elements differ "enough" to be considered outliers.
 For this we use the IQR Tukey method.

+## Current state of the analysis
-Currently the code implements the generalised dvars function to identify differences between scans, and identifies outliers using IQR.
+The currently implemented code allows you to choose either the generalised dvars function or the mahal function to identify differences between scans.
+It then takes those values and identifies outliering scans using IQR (Tukey mehtod).

+To choose between them, pass one of the following argument to the parser when you run the outlier script: python3 scripts/find_outliers.py data <dvars_all / mahal>

+We need to update the text discritptions in our files and start putting this info in the read me!

 ## Literature
 We have looked into a number of papers discussing outlier detection in neuroimaging scans.
 However, we are at this point lacking the theoretical & mathematical knowledge to implement the formulas and were unable to find relevant code/examples.
 Any help would be greatly appreciated.